yasuohasegawa/SVGPainterUnity/README.md

 ```

 ## Compatibility
-SVGLinePainter is only tested on MacOS with OpenGLCore, iOS13.4, Android10 and not sure about another platform.
+SVGLinePainter is only tested on MacOS with OpenGLCore, iOS13.4, Android10 and not sure about another platform.<br>
 Editor:2019.4 LTS

 ## License